Saweetie

-Diamonté Quiava Valentin Harper (born July 2, 1993), known professionally as Saweetie (/səˈwiːti/; also pronounced as simply "sweetie"), is an American rapper, singer and actress.
-Her 2017 debut single, "Icy Grl", received double platinum certification by the Recording Industry Association of America (RIAA) and led her to sign with Warner Records in a joint venture with her then-manager Max Gousse's record label, Artistry Worldwide.
+Diamonté Quiava Valentin Harper (born July 2, 1993), known professionally as Saweetie (/səˈwiːti/ sə-WEE-tee; also pronounced as simply "sweetie"), is an American rapper and actress.
+Her 2017 debut single, "Icy Grl", received double platinum certification by the Recording Industry Association of America (RIAA) and led her to sign with Warner Records.

 Her debut extended play (EP), High Maintenance (2018) was met with lukewarm reception and failed to chart.
 Her second, Icy (2019) moderately entered the Billboard 200 and spawned the single "My Type", which marked her first entry—at number 21—on the Billboard Hot 100 and received quadruple platinum certification by the RIAA.
-Her 2020 single, "Tap In" and her 2021 single, "Best Friend" (featuring Doja Cat), both peaked within the chart's top 20, and are preceding the release of her forthcoming debut studio album, Pretty Bitch Music.
+Her 2020 single, "Tap In" and her 2021 single, "Best Friend" (featuring Doja Cat), both peaked within the chart's top 20.
 At the 64th Annual Grammy Awards, the latter song earned a nomination for Best Rap/Sung Performance, while Harper herself was nominated for Best New Artist.

 Early life and education

-Diamonté Quiava Valentin Harper was born on July 2, 1993, in Santa Clara, California, to former video vixen Trinidad Valentin, who is of Filipina and Chinese descent, and Johnny Harper, who is African American.
+Diamonté Quiava Valentin Harper was born on July 2, 1993, in Santa Clara, California, to Trinidad Valentin, a Chinese Filipino American former video vixen, and Johnny Harper, who is African American.
 She grew up in Hayward and later in Sacramento, attending Merrill F. West High School in Tracy and graduating from Monterey Trail High School in Elk Grove.
 She began writing music at age 13.
 After high school, she attended San Diego State University, where she studied communication and business before transferring to the University of Southern California, where she completed her degree and received a Bachelor of Arts (BA) in Communication.
 After graduating in 2016, she began to focus on her rap career.